dracula/tmux/README.md

 # tmux-dracula
-Dracula theme for tmux :)
+Color scheme for tmux inspired by the popular Dracula theme :)